-There are many places in Mexico where you can find a good deal on buying Mexico real estate.
-From the big cities to the beach resort areas, Mexico has plenty to offer.
-Many people decide to pack up their things and to purchase real estate in Mexico.
-They may be deciding to buy a second property for vacation purposes or they may be owning Mexico real estate to turn into their permanent residence.
-Either way, there are some great places to choose from in Mexico.
+If you have decided to live, invest, or retire in Mexico there are many places in Mexico where you can find a good deal on buying Mexico real estate.
+From the big cities to the beach resort areas in Cabo, Baja and the Mayan Riviera, Mexico has plenty of real estate opportunities.
+Many people decide to pack up their things to purchase real estate in Mexico.
+They may be deciding to buy a second property for vacation purposes or they may be owning Mexico real estate for their permanent residence.
+Either way, there are some great places to choose from in Mexico when buying property.

-The Constitution of 1917 set rules about who could own property in Mexico.
+The Constitution of 1917 set rules about owning real estate in Mexico.
 It could only be owned by Mexican Nationals or it had to be communal property.
 That meant that it was impossible for a foreigner to buy property in Mexico.
 That constitution was amended in 1973.
 After that time foreigners could own property as long as it was not in a restricted zone.
 The restricted zones were defined as areas within a 100 kilometers of an international border or within 50 kilometers of a coastline at high tide.
 Another amendment added in 1993 allowed foreigners to purchase real estate in the restricted zones through a Fideicomiso system.

 Fideicomiso System for Buying Mexico Real Estate